v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/new-ome-encryption-policy.md

 # New Office 365 Message Encryption policy for sensitive information

-We will be creating a new automatic policy in Office 365 tenants that will apply Office 365 Message Encryption to all emails that contain sensitive information and are being sent outside the organization.
-A new Exchange mail flow rule will be created in your Office 365 tenant so that your organization will be protected by default.
+We will be creating a new automatic policy in Office 365 tenants that will apply Office 365 Message Encryption to all emails that contain sensitive information and that are being sent outside your organization.
+This new Exchange mail flow rule will be automatically created in your Office 365 tenant so that your organization will be protected by default.

 ## How will this work?